5th Trail Leaflet released : pubs, inns and hotels – see below

 Chichester has 518 listed buildings, 18 of which are Grade 1.
 Find out more about them on the Heritage Trails and discover a lot of hidden architectural gems and stories about Chichester’s amazing history that will surprise you.

-Further information about this initiative and how you can contribute to it is available on a dedicated website here or fill in our contact form here
+Further information about this initiative is available on a dedicated website here.

 The first four trails